aiwitharkam/boston-housing-price-prediction/README.md

 ---

-📊 Data Visualization
+## 📊 Data Visualization

-Exploratory Data Analysis (EDA) was done using various plots to understand the features and their relationships with the target variable (MEDV – Median value of owner-occupied homes).
-Visualizations include:
+As part of the **Exploratory Data Analysis (EDA)**, various data visualization techniques were used to understand the dataset and gain insights into the relationships between the features and the target variable (**Median Value of Homes** - `MEDV`).

-Heatmap of Correlation Matrix – to identify which features are most correlated with house prices
+Key visualizations include:

+- **Correlation Heatmap:**
+  A heatmap was used to visualize the correlations between the features, helping to identify the strongest relationships with the target variable (`MEDV`).
+This analysis guided feature selection for the model.

+- **Pairplots:**
-Pairplots – to observe pairwise relationships between key variables
+  Pairplots were created to show pairwise relationships between key features, providing a better understanding of how each feature correlates with others and how they relate to the house prices.

-Histogram/Distribution Plots – to understand the distribution of individual features
+- **Histograms & Distribution Plots:**
+  These plots were used to examine the distribution of individual features, such as `CRIM`, `RM`, and `LSTAT`, and assess their skewness and the presence of outliers.

+- **Scatter Plots:**
-Scatter Plots – to visualize the linear relationship between features like RM (average number of rooms) and MEDV
+  Scatter plots were used to analyze the linear relationships between the target variable `MEDV` and continuous features like `RM` (average number of rooms per dwelling), which showed a clear positive relationship.

+- **Boxplots:**
-Boxplots – to detect outliers in features like LSTAT, PTRATIO
+  Boxplots were used to identify outliers in features like `LSTAT` (percentage of lower status population) and `PTRATIO` (pupil-teacher ratio), providing insights into potential data issues.

-These visualizations helped guide feature selection and improve model performance.
+These visualizations were instrumental in understanding the data and making decisions about which features to include in the final model.

+---